-According to the Plantilus database, the shrub was named for Nellie Robinson Stevens, in whose garden the original hybridization (see below) occurred.
+According to the Plantilus database, the shrub was named for Nellie Robinson Stevens, in whose garden the original hybrid plant was produced.

 This is a female hybrid plant, a cross between the English holly and the Chinese holly.
 Hollies are generally dioecious plants, so you usually need both a male and female for fruit production.
 Strictly speaking, the Nellie R. Stevens holly is an exception to this rule, being what is called a partially "parthenocarpic" plant.
 This means that it is able to set some fruit without a male being present, although the fruit will be seedless.
 Such technicalities aside, it is still better to provide a male: Doing so will produce more fruit.
 The male counterpart is Ilex x 'Edward J. Stevens.'